ESP32 — ESP-IDF v6

 dmesg | grep -i "tty\|usb\|ch34\|cp21" | tail -20

-For CH340-based boards on some systems:
+For CH340-based boards on some systems, load the driver manually:

 shell